kilebn/Reinforcement-Learning-Case/README.md

+Reinforcement Learning Case:
-Reinforcement Learning Demo: CartPole with Stable-Baselines3 This group project demonstrates fundamental reinforcement learning concepts using the CartPole-v1 environment.
+CartPole with Stable-Baselines3
+This group project demonstrates fundamental reinforcement learning concepts using the CartPole-v1 environment.
 We use the Advantage Actor-Critic (A2C) algorithm from the stable-baselines3 library to train an agent to balance a pole on a moving cart.

 The project consists of three main parts: